 You wil replace the IP_Adrress_Of_Your_Droplet to your Ubuntu IP address just like this

 You will be asked to enter your password, this time around the password you will be using is the password you used while createing the user "saintmalik"

 How to Connect into your Ubuntu Linux VPS from Windows System

 Window buddies, i know you have powershell, but it stressfulll if you try to run some linux command and you get that error of

 command doesn't exit.

-So now we need to connect to our created Ubuntu Linux VPS, we cant use powershell.
+So now you need to connect to your created Ubuntu Linux VPS, you can't use powershell.

 Also we can use Windows Subsystem for Linux, go to Microsoft Store under the Developer tools Utilities category and search for Ubuntu.

 When it installs fully and you have a terminal opened up on your screen, follow the process we've explained above.